cajones93/quizmaster/README.md

 ## Features:

 ### Navigation
 A user can navigate through the website through the buttons and forms.
 To get to the quiz, a user must input all of the quiz parameters and click the submit button.
 A user can return to the menu through the "back to menu" button.
 This button is on the game page and in the error and score modals that appear.
+After starting the quiz, a user can return to the menu any time by pushing the "back to menu" button above the question container.

 ### Index Page
 The index page shows a quiz parameters form.
 A user must select all of the quiz parameters before they are able to submit the form.
 This ensures that they have chosen all settings before trying to start the quiz.